Sino-Nepalese Treaty of Peace and Friendship: Text of the April 1960 treaty

-Mustang Incident June 1960
+Mustang incident June 1960

-However, hopes of a successful treaty were feared to be short-founded following an "incident" that occurred in the demilitarised zone of the Kore Pass of the Mustang border region on June 28, 1960.
-This consisted of Chinese troops opening fire on an unarmed group of Nepali border patrol officers, killing one of them and capturing between 15 and 17 others.
-In fact, the creation of the demilitarised zone had been accomplished specifically to diminish tensions at the border, with both sides agreeing to withdraw for 20 miles on either side after the March 1960 Border Treaty.
-Nevertheless, Chinese forces had overlooked this pledge to pursue Tibetan rebels within the area, with the Chinese Foreign Ministry explaining that the Nepalese police had been mistaken for these combatants.
-Eventually, China did apologise, pay a 50,000 Rupee indemnity and release the Nepali police but they disagreed with Nepal as to where the event had occurred, that it happened on Nepali territory and that they needed consent from Nepal to operate in the demilitarised zone.
-The later Sino-Nepali Joint Frontier Border Commission found that both the place where Nepal said the event had happened and the alternative Chinese spot were in Nepal's side of the border.
+Hopes of a successful treaty were feared to be short-founded following an "incident" in the demilitarised zone of the Kore Pass of the Mustang border region on 28 June 1960.
+Chinese troops shot at a group of unarmed Nepali border patrol officers, killing one of them and capturing between 15 and 17 others.
+The creation of the demilitarised zone had been accomplished specifically to diminish tensions at the border, with both sides agreeing to withdraw for 20 miles on either side after the March 1960 Border Treaty.
+Nevertheless, Chinese forces had overlooked this pledge, to pursue Tibetan rebels within the area, with the Chinese Foreign Ministry explaining that the Nepalese police had been mistaken for these combatants.
+Eventually, China apologised, paid a 50,000 rupee indemnity and released the Nepali police, but they disagreed with Nepal as to where the event had occurred, that it happened on Nepali territory and that they needed consent from Nepal to operate in the demilitarised zone.
+The later Sino-Nepali Joint Frontier Border Commission found that both the place where Nepal said the event had happened and the alternative Chinese spot were on Nepal's side of the border.
 Although this and resentment over the unilateral 1960 Chinese Mount Everest expedition prompted a wide array of cross-party opposition to China's actions (apart from the Nepali Communist Party), eventually Koirala agreed to enter into further discussions on the border question.

-Sino-Nepal Border Treaty 1961
+Sino-Nepal border treaty 1961

-On 5 October 1961, another border treaty between China and Nepal was signed by Liu Shao-chi and Mahendra that superseded the previous one from March 21, 1960.
-Although the text of this treaty only specifically mentions the March 21, 1960, Treaty rather than the Treaty of Peace and Friendship, it attributes the "over-all settlement of the boundary question" to "friendly consultations" such as 28 April 1960 Treaty.
-The cumulative effect of these treaties has been argued by Elleman and others to have detrimentally affected Nepal and China's relationship with India, with many changes from the 1961 Treaty particularly objectionable and vigorously opposed.
+On 5 October 1961, another border treaty between China and Nepal was signed by Liu Shao-chi and Mahendra that superseded the one from 21 March 1960.
+Although the text of this treaty only specifically mentions the 21 March 1960 treaty rather than the Treaty of Peace and Friendship, it attributes the "over-all settlement of the boundary question" to "friendly consultations" such as the 28 April 1960 treaty.
+The cumulative effect of these treaties has been argued by Elleman and others to have detrimentally affected Nepal and China's relationship with India, with many changes from the 1961 treaty particularly objectionable and vigorously opposed.